-AP-75 Barriers to affordable housing -91.420, 91.220(j) Introduction
+AP-75 Barriers to affordable housing -91.420, 91.220(j)

-The County's efforts have focused on the following identified barriers:
+Public policies are not viewed as creating an undue or inequitable burden on affordable housing.
+The County's efforts have instead focused on the following identified barriers:

-- Lack of capacity to develop housing by nonprofit organizations and local units of government - High cost of new housing construction vs. expected return on investment - Enormity of the need for rehabilitation and the tendency to focus on "worst case" versus comprehensive area rehab - Low market rents historically paid by renters - Poor soil conditions and bed rock which escalate infrastructure costs - Relatively low population density - Lack of innovation in construction methods - Limited involvement of private developers and the local financial community in regional development - Lack of senior housing to open up other single family homes - Lack of affordable housing - Declining number of contractors to complete repairs, maintenance, and construction - Limited economic growth that would spur housing development
+- Lack of capacity to develop housing by nonprofit organizations - High cost of new housing construction vs. expected return on investment - Enormity of the need for rehabilitation and the tendency to focus on "worst case" versus comprehensive area rehab - Low market rents historically paid by renters - Poor soil conditions and bed rock which escalate infrastructure costs - Relatively low population density - Lack of innovation in construction methods - Limited involvement of private developers and the local financial community in regional development